 The information is divided into groups to learn more about Iowa’s wildlife over time, the places that animals call home, how wildlife is managed, and how people interact with wildlife.

-The document linked below identifies how activities in the Project WILD Guide correlate to Next Generation Science Standards (NGSS) Student Performance Expectations (PEs).
+The document linked below identifies how activities in the 3rd edition (whitetail deer, bear, butterfly on cover) of the Project WILD Guide correlate to Next Generation Science Standards (NGSS) Student Performance Expectations (PEs).
+The Association of Fish & Wildlife Agencies is working on correlations to the 4th edition Project WILD Guide.